-Consultation-Liaison at UPMC Presbyterian, Montefiore, Magee-Women's Hospitals Supervision: Ryan Peterson, MD and Priya Gopalan, MD
+Consultation-Liaison at UPMC Presbyterian, Montefiore, Magee-Women's Hospitals Supervision: Ryan Peterson, MD and Priya Gopalan, MD; Karen Jakubowski, PhD

 Interns will have the opportunity to provide consultation and intervention with a variety of patients to address behavioral health concerns with hospitalized adult and geriatric patients (and infrequently adolescent patients).
 Consultations take place in the inpatient hospital-based setting with a variety of complex medical issues; consulting teams include but are not limited to internal medicine, general surgery, cardiac, pulmonary, gastrointestinal, hematology, neurology/neurosurgery, obstetrics & gynecology, orthopedics, and oncology.
 Presenting concerns including patients with difficulty coping or adapting to illness/injury, complications arising from the interface of behavioral health and chronic medical illness, trauma-related conditions including gun-shot wounds and iatrogenic trauma, pre- and post- solid-organ transplantation, chronic pain and somatic symptoms, eating disorders, physical rehabilitation, substance use disorders, and care of psychiatrically hospitalized patients with medical complications, and suicide attempts.
 Interns will primarily be supervised by psychiatrists with training in Consultation-Liaison (CL) psychiatry, an accredited subspecialty within psychiatry which focuses on integration of medical and psychiatric practice.
 Interns will have the opportunity to conduct initial consultations and t follow-up evaluations on hospitalized patients and will collaborate with medical specialists, nursing, social work, and community behavioral health providers.
 Psychotherapeutic skills with an emphasis on brief interventions will be developed with numerous opportunities for bedside practice with supervision.
+Enhanced training in brief trauma-informed interventions are available, depending on the site and on intern interests.
 Specific training goals of the intern will be discussed at the start of the rotation.
 This rotation is ideal for individuals interested in health psychology.
 Opportunity to follow patients longitudinally to inpatient units at Western Psych or UPMC outpatient clinics exists depending on the intern's other rotation schedule.
 The rotation supervision will include weekly meetings with attending CL psychiatrists in addition to regular programmatic supervision (i.e., morning lectures and case conferences).